 A few months ago, a group of individuals pretending to own the place, violently forced their way into the centre, breaking the iron gate and scaring the couple.
 Today, these people have been given the opportunity to cut off the power and water supply and those distinguished artists have been deprived of the essential basics any human being needs to live.

+On 6 October 2021, when my parents travelled to Tirana for another court proceeding, these same people invaded the Centre and placed fierce guard dogs in the grounds, to prevent even the staff from entering.
 All the possessions of the Dizdaris remain in the building.
 This has been their home for many years, and over those years they have invested over 800,000 Euros in the development and upkeep of the Centre.
 On October 18th, 2021 they entered back to the Centre, with the support of the police fighting their way through, to eventually find out that all art work from the Art Gallerie was gone, the library is destroyed, the stage equipment removed.
 More importantly, the music scores and the entire intellectual property of Limos Dizdari, which is the country’s treasure, is missing or destroyed.

 The presence of these two artists in Ksamili, a poor center in a state of disarray, just 5 km away from the ancient city of Butrint, a UNESCO world heritage site, brought renewed attention to many problems of that small community, like the lack of roads and the lack of a basic urban infrastructure.